tenstorrent/tt-metal/docs/source/tt-metalium/tools/watcher.rst

 Debug Delays
 ------------
-Watcher can insert NOC transactions delays for debugging purposes.
-The delayes can be specified by transaction type and location.
+Watcher can insert NOC transaction delays for debugging purposes.
+These delays can be specified by transaction type and location.
 Environment variable `TT_METAL_WATCHER_DELAY` specifies the number of spin loop iterations to wait for.
 Similarly to DPRINT, the delay can be set for all cores, or a or a subset by setting environment variable `TT_METAL_*_DEBUG_DELAY_CORES`: x,y OR (x1,y1),(x2,y2),(x3,y3) OR (x1,y1)-(x2,y2) OR all.